EduardoMartinez68/PLUS/README.md

-# Füd - Point of Sale System for Franchises and Restaurants
+# PLUS 🚀 - ERP, CRM and Point of Sale System for Pymes
-Welcome to Füd, your all-in-one solution for point of sale management in the restaurant industry!
-This SAAS software is specifically designed for franchises and restaurants seeking a robust and efficient platform to streamline their operations.
+Welcome to {ED} Plus, your all-in-one solution for your company!
+This SAAS software is specifically designed for Pymes.
+PLUS is a suite of web based open source business apps.

+PLUS Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured Open Source ERP when you install several Apps.

 ![Füd Logo](/FUD.png)

 ## Key Features
--**Multi-Restaurant Management:** Füd allows you to manage multiple restaurants from a single platform, simplifying operations and centralizing information.
+-**Multi-Restaurant Management:** PLUS allows you to manage multiple restaurants from a single platform, simplifying operations and centralizing information.

 -**Custom Users and Roles:** Control access and permissions for each user based on their role, providing security and efficiency in day-to-day operations.